wbrowar/workbench/README.md

   - `lib` – For code pulled in using `gulp first` (as set in `package.json`).
 Also, any other CSS that we receive from vendors (like Frontier) can go here.
   - `modules` – base CSS for HTML elements, such as forms, buttons, tables, images, etc… These should be basic and modular so these elements can be dropped anywhere in the site and still look the same.
   - `pages` – Code specific to a particular page.
 If code is part of a re-usable component (like a “Meet the Team” layout that can be used on several pages), it should go in `layout`, but if it’s only used on one page (like code specific to the “Homepage”), it should go here.’

+#### Using Fonts in CSS
+- A `font()` mixin is available to optimize the use of custom `@font-face` fonts, and to making changes to fonts and font stacks consistent in your CSS.
+Here are the advantages of using this mixin:
+  - Only fonts that are used within your SCSS are given a `@font-face` declaration.
+  - `@font-face` declarations are only made once, on the first time that `font()` appears in SCSS.
+This reduces the amount of CSS code.
+  - If you are loading fonts from the server, Font Events can be used to remove FOIT.
+This requires you to enable `enable_font_events` in `package.json`.

+In your `package.json`, here are the options you can use.
+Options marked with ° are required:
+  - °`name` – Used to identify the font when using the `font()` mixin.
+For example, in your SCSS you could write `@include font('avinir');`.
+  - °`source` – Determines whether or not a font needs a `@font-face` declaration.
+Options are `system` or `fontface`.
+  - °`fontFamily` – The font family used in CSS to refer to the font.
+If quotes are needed, use single quotes.
+For example: `"fontFamily": "'Avinir Next'",`
+  - °`fallbackStack` – Fallbacks used in order in case the font is not loaded.
+This is especially important when using `enable_font_events`.
+  - °`fontStyle` – CSS value for the `font-style` property.
+The output in CSS will be `font-style: normal;`, by default.
+  - °`fontWeight` – CSS value for the `font-weight` property.
+The output in CSS will be `font-weight: normal;`, by default.
+You can use any CSS-valid value, such as `100` or `bold`.
+  - `files` – Pairs up font file types and their locations.
+This is only applicable for fonts that need a `@font-face` declaration.
+In most situations, you'll want an `.eot` and a `.woff` file for cross-browser compatibility.
+A `.woff2` file can be included for better performance.
+  - °`fontEventCheck` – If you are using `enable_font_events`, set this option to `true` if you know that this font will appear on every page on your site.
+This modifies the code in `index_grunt.html` and it requires that one font has this set to `true` when `enable_font_events` is set to true, otherwise you'll get a Javascript error.